The Prayer I Couldn't Say

 The Love Vacuum

 I started wearing a bracelet with the word "love" engraved on it and a necklace with a heart, hoping somehow they would draw love back to me.
-It sounds silly now, but when you're desperate for any connection to love, you'll try anything.
+It sounds silly now, but when you are desperate for any connection to love, you will try anything.

 Friends and family meant well, but their attempts to comfort me often included phrases like "She's in a better place" or "God needed another angel" or "You need to celebrate her life, not mourn her death."
 These words, though kindly meant, felt like pressure to grieve differently, faster, more spiritually.